 Many people discount email as a channel to generate new business since the recipients are already signed up.
 What they fail to take into account, however, is the fact that many people forward emails to their friends or colleagues.
 That means your messages could potentially reach a whole new audience of prospective new customers without having to pay a penny extra for advertising.
 And since people tend to trust the recommendations of others that they know, your odds are even better.

 Remember to include calls to action and make it easy for your subscribers to share your content.
-Don’t dial-in your newsletters.
-Spice up your newsletters by sharing that quality content you worked so hard to create.
+Don’t dial in your newsletters.
+Spice up your newsletters by sharing the quality content you worked so hard to create.

 Email marketing remains one of the most effective tools for nurturing and converting leads, but buying a list of contacts isn’t the way to go about it.
 Instead, you should focus your efforts on producing quality content and going through the right channels to promote that content.
 Over time, this process will enable you to consistently build and maintain a solid list of contacts that will produce steady results.